WELCOME! Find what you need

 Identifying the text evidence

-Why the color coding?
+Why use color coding?

 Writing the answer